Katamari is 70 km from Kolkata.

 21st November 2025

 In Week 9, Sundarban teachers continued practicing English Tense and sentence structure, reviewed student exam copies, and learned how to use email for professional communication.
 The session blended grammar training with practical assessment and digital literacy.
+Also we got few more members from Kankinara rural area.
+Where they start practicing some class decoram and also learn few technical things like Google doc and how to create a question paper for their students in Google doc.

 Report - Akash Chatterjee